 Wyandotte County Emergency Management

 Emergency management officials know that in weather emergencies, such as tornados, warnings can save lives.
 But they can’t always rely on traditional warning methods — television, radio and outdoor sirens — to reach everyone.
-Beginning in June, through a partnership with FEMA’s Integrated Public Alert and Warning System, officials will also be able to send warnings directly to cell phones.
+Through a partnership with FEMA’s Integrated Public Alert and Warning System, officials will also be able to send warnings directly to cell phones.

 Using the new Wireless Emergency Alert (WEA) system, the National Weather Service will send warnings for tornados, flash floods, blizzards and ice storms in the Kansas City area to cell towers that serve affected counties.
 The warnings will go automatically to any newer-model cell phones within range of the towers.